enero 20, 2023 8 lectura mínima

 But before we get to that part, let’s take a look at the most common signs of heat-damaged hair - and how to know if it’s time that you make a change to your heat styling routine:

-Before we start discussing the signs of heat-damaged hair, let’s answer one key question: how does heat damage hair?
+Before we start discussing the symptoms of heat-damaged hair, let’s answer one key question: how does heat damage hair?